It’s time to remove all distractions. It’s time to upgrade everything. It’s time to build the ultimate pain cave.

 Protection – We are not talking about a helmet, knee pads or even elbow pads.
 Keep your bike frame protected with Muc-Off’s new indoor line of lubes and protectants.

 The Ultimate Accessories

 Heart rate monitor – There’s no better indicator of the effectiveness of your workout than a quality heart rate monitor.
 Wahoo’s TICKR FIT goes on your forearm so you can monitor your heart without constricting your chest.
 This is important because monitoring power output only tells one part of the training story.
-Measuring HR gives a better picture of the affect a power based training session has had on the body.
+Measuring HR gives a better picture of the effect a power-based training session has had on the body.

 A desk or stand – Riding indoor means that you can bring the kitchen sink with you on your ride.
-You will need a stable place for you iPad, computer and/ or phone.
-Keeping your water bottles, food and morning coffee with in reach is key to staying fuelled for the ride and staying comfortable.
-The KICKR DESK is a great solution with it’s adjustable height and wheels that allow you to push the desk away from you or pull it closer.
+You will need a stable place for your iPad, computer, and/ or phone.
+Keeping your water bottles, food, and morning coffee within reach is key to staying fuelled for the ride and staying comfortable.
+The KICKR DESK is a great solution with its adjustable height and wheels that allow you to push the desk away from you or pull it closer.